jpic/yourci/docs/design.rst

 HTTP interface
 ==============

 If you think this doesn't suck then go ahead and make a frontend.
+I'll just right-click the "Details" for a build on github and ``curl | vim -`` it.